‘The market’ is the sixth chapter of distances and continuation of ‘Ahmet.’ Make sure you read ‘Ahmet.’

 “No, crowds,” I replied and both laughed.
 After a little silence Altan proceeded, “Gosh, I wish if Aylin was here, how happy she would be seeing you.”

 “I hope so,” I said to myself and we kept walking.
 Along the way, we stopped by to have a cup of coffee at the same café we used to visit all the time back in the day.
 Then we started walking back home.
-That day really made me understand the words of George Bernard shaw that youth think old is fool and old know that youth is a fool.
+That day really made me understand the words of George Bernard shaw that youth think old is fool and old know that youth is fool.

-Dad said right, it is up to us how we want to feel.
+Dad was right, it is up to us how we want to feel.
 I didn’t get a bit better, but I got it that I will get better and it is a matter of time that I will be that Tabib again.
 I was thinking this when I saw something and suddenly Altan stopped.
 He was trying not to believe what he just saw and so was I.

 “Wow!
 I can’t believe that we used to be together, walk and smile together.
 I don’t know where I have gotten this patience from, I didn’t have it until she showed up.